-- o In terms of operating losses, the EDP Group is subject, on the one hand, to regulatory penalties if it fails to meet the established distribution efficiency targets (technical losses) and, on the other, to the loss of revenue associated with an increase in unbilled energy consumption (non-technical losses).
-Mitigating this risk is the responsibility of the various energy distribution Business Units (E-Redes, EDP España, EDP Espírito Santo and EDP São Paulo), and programmes are being continuously developed to monitor and mitigate it (namely by launching comprehensive anti-fraud programmes). - Systems risks, associated with confidentiality (security and protection of information), integrity (completeness and accuracy of information) and availability (which jeopardise the accessibility and functionality of systems), can result from accidental, natural or malicious causes.
-These risks are managed by dedicated areas within each of the Business Units (centralised in the Digital Global Unit for Portugal and Spain).
-In order to mitigate them, criticality and maximum allowable downtime for each of the main families of applications have been established in close liaison with the various Business Units (end users), and redundant disaster recovery systems have been dimensioned and implemented to meet business specifications (particularly demanding for critical systems associated, for example, with the execution of financial transactions, communication and operation of networks and energy trading).
-The Business Units with operational information systems have specialised teams that guarantee the security of the systems and their integrity.
+- In terms of operating losses, the EDP Group is subject, on the one hand, to regulatory penalties if it fails to meet the established distribution efficiency targets (technical losses) and, on the other, to the loss of revenue associated with an increase in unbilled energy consumption (non-technical losses).
+Mitigating this risk is the responsibility of the various energy distribution companies (E-Redes, EDP España, EDP Espírito Santo and EDP São Paulo), and programmes are being continuously developed to monitor and mitigate it (namely by launching comprehensive anti-fraud programmes). - Systems risks, associated with confidentiality (security and protection of information), integrity (completeness and accuracy of information) and availability (which jeopardise the accessibility and functionality of systems), can result from accidental, natural or malicious causes.
+These risks are managed by the Digital Global Unit.
+In order to mitigate them, criticality and maximum allowable downtime for each of the main families of applications have been established in close liaison with the various Platforms (end users), and redundant disaster recovery systems have been dimensioned and implemented to meet business specifications (particularly demanding for critical systems associated, for example, with the execution of financial transactions, communication and operation of networks and energy trading).
 In addition, within the scope of cyber security, a series of mitigation measures have recently been developed, namely (i) the creation of a Security Operations Centre (SOC) dedicated to the continuous monitoring of the security of the Group's IT / OT infrastructures, (ii) the creation of a cyber range to simulate and test the reaction of employees in the event of a cyber attack, (iii) the contracting of cyber risk insurance and (iv) training and other awareness-raising activities on the main principles of information security. - Execution of processes risks, associated with irregularities in the execution of various processes (namely commercial activities, selection, and management of suppliers, invoicing and collection from customers and planning and budgeting).
-This risk is monitored by the various Business Units and, in order to mitigate it within the scope of financial reporting, an Internal Control System for Financial Reporting (SCIRF) is disseminated throughout the EDP Group, which systematically assesses, both quantitatively and qualitatively, the existence and adequacy of the design and documentation of the various existing processes, as well as the respective internal control mechanisms, in annual cycles. - Legal and compliance risks, associated with losses resulting from non-compliance with current tax, labour, administrative, civil or other legislation, which translate into both economic (sanctions, compensation and agreements) and reputational risks.
-O he EDP Group analyses, monitors and reports aggregate exposure and material developments to all relevant bodies, whether at the level of the Executive Board of Directors or the General and Supervisory Board.
+This risk is monitored by the various Platforms and, in order to mitigate it within the scope of financial reporting, an Internal Control System for Financial Reporting (SCIRF) is disseminated throughout the EDP Group, which systematically assesses, both quantitatively and qualitatively, the existence and adequacy of the design and documentation of the various existing processes, as well as the respective internal control mechanisms, in annual cycles. - Legal and compliance risks, associated with losses resulting from non-compliance with current tax, labour, administrative, civil or other legislation, which translate into both economic (sanctions, compensation and agreements) and reputational risks.
+The EDP Group analyses, monitors and reports aggregate exposure and material developments to all relevant bodies, whether at the level of the Executive Board of Directors or the General and Supervisory Board.
 In addition to global exposures and exposures by geography, all processes considered to be material (contingency of more than 2.5 million euros) are collected, analysed and reported individually.
 In addition, each ongoing process is assessed and classified by legal advisors as probable, possible or remote, according to the respective probability of materialising a negative impact for the EDP Group.
 EDP's Executive Board of Directors and the Boards of Directors of its subsidiaries, based on the information provided by their legal advisors and on the process of analysing pending legal proceedings, set up provisions of sufficient value to cover the losses estimated as probable in relation to ongoing litigation.
 This treatment covers not only ongoing litigation (judicial or extrajudicial), but also the main contingencies that are not materialised in litigation (and which could also translate into negative impacts through materialisation in litigation).